Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 by adding four loops at all $1$-vertices.
-Indeed, it is easy to check that $E=\emptyset$, by Theorem \ref{thm:recon}, so $Q$ is obtained from $Q^\circ=\bbQ$ by adding up to five loops.
+Indeed, it is easy to check that $E=\emptyset$, by the rule (R4), so $Q$ is obtained from $Q^\circ=\bbQ$ by adding up to five loops.
 First, observe that there must be a loop at each $1$-vertex of $\bbQ=Q^\circ$.
-Indeed, all dimension vectors of projective $\La$-modules are equal $p_1=\dots=p_5$ ($p_i^-=p_i^+$, for all $1$-vertices $i$ of $\bbQ$), and every $1$-vertex $i$ admits $1$ as a predecessor or successor.
-But then $\hat{p}_i=p_1+\dots=p_i+\dots \neq p_i$, by Lemma \ref{lem:3.1}, so there must be at least one more arrow in $Q$ starting from $i$ and different from an arrow in $\bbQ$.
+Indeed, all dimension vectors of indecomposable projective $\La$-modules are equal $p_1=\dots=p_5$ (because $p_i^-=p_i^+$, for all $1$-vertices $i$ in $Q$), and every $1$-vertex $i$ admits $1$ as a predecessor or successor.
+But then, for all $i\neq 1$, we have $\hat{p}_i=p_1+\dots=p_i+\dots \neq p_i$, by Lemma \ref{lem:3.1}, so there must be at least one more arrow in $Q$ starting from $i$ and different from an arrow in $\bbQ$.
 This can be only a loop, which shows the claim.

 Now, it remains to see that each successor/predecessor of vertex $1$ is $2$-regular in $Q$ (admits a loop), so it follows from Lemma \ref{lem:loops} that there is no loop at vertex $1$.